kaizhu256/node-utility2/README.md

                 && typeof message.message === "string"
                 && typeof message.stack === "string"
             )
-            // if message is error-object, then leave as is ? message
+            // if message is errObj, then leave as is ? message
             : new Error(
                 typeof message === "string"